Kriz-hub/Holiday-Dialysis/README.md

 ##Testing
 * The site is tested on a real Samsung S7, Samsung A32 and Samsung A52, on there own browser.
-* also on 2 tablets: Asus Transformer Pad (an old one) Samsung, both on a chrome browser
+* also on 2 tablets: Asus Transformer Pad (an old one) and Lenovo TB-X10AF, both on a chrome browser
 * screens: 1366x768, 1920x1080 on chrome and Edge

 ##bugs